Brianetta/StickyLocks/README.md

 ## To-do: ##

 - Integrate with Logblock (and, perhaps, other logging tools) to limit ownership claim to player who placed block
-- Add option to protect blocks with an inventory from being broken